AbenezerAbera7/AbenezerAbera7/README.md

 ## 🎓 Education

-**Software Engineer**
+**Computer Science Graduate**
 *Addis Ababa University*
-Graduated with a comprehensive degree in Computer Science, developing a solid foundation in software engineering principles and practices.
-Passionate about problem-solving and experienced in leadership roles.
+Graduated with a degree in Computer Science, gaining a strong foundation in algorithms, software development, and problem-solving.
+Passionate about technology and experienced in leadership roles.
 *12/2016 – 07/2020, Addis Ababa, Ethiopia*

 ---

 ## 💼 Professional Experience

-**Software Engineer Intern - Eskalate Africa**
-*06/2022 – 07/2023, Addis Ababa, Ethiopia*
-- Led a backend development team using Python, Django, and Agile practices.
-- Collaborated on Rideshare team to faciliatate seamless transportation.

----

-## 📂 Projects

 ### Afrochat - Backend Engineer
-*09/2023 – 07/2024*
+*01/2023 – Present*
 - Facilitated a 30% improvement in NLP accessibility across Africa by integrating advanced natural language processing features, boosting platform engagement for thousands of users.